Yelp/Tron/docs/jobs.rst

     The run is in an unknown state.
 This state could indicate a bug in Tron, or an exceptional situation with the infrastructure that requires manual inspection.
     Actions for this job may in fact still be running, but Tron cannot reach them.

+Troubleshooting
+^^^^^^^^^^^^^^^
+**My job doesn't start even though the trigger are emitted?**
+    Check that both jobs are in the same tron master.
+A "tron master" refers to a cluster; like tron-norcal-devc, tron-nova-prod, etc. Triggers don't work across tron masters!
+You can emit the event manually using command line or API

+**S3 consistency issues**
+    If your downstream job relies on s3 list to process data you may see it triggered before S3 had finished replicating.
+This was previously masked by log_done continuously polling S3 to determine if upstream finished.
+See STREAMINT-269 for details.

+.. _shortdate:
+**What does shortdate in triggers mean?**
+    There are two concepts of shortdate here.

+    shortdate in triggered_by: this shortdate is technically the run_date, indicating when the tron job runs
+    shortdate in command: this shortdate is used by batch jobs to specify which s3 dir it is writing to or polling.